 Artificial respiration is generally known as “the kiss of life” or “mouth-to-mouth resuscitation.”
 It is the act of simulating respiration for a person who is not breathing or not making sufficient respiratory effort on his or her own.

 To be able to achieve internal respiration, the heart must be beating.
 Pulmonary ventilation is performed by the diver rescuer through manual inflation of the person’s lungs by blowing into them.
 This is called insufflation.
 Insufflation, generally known as “rescue breath ventilations,” is the act of physically forcing air into a person’s respiratory system.
 (It is advised that the rescue diver has an up-to-date certificate in artificial respiration and CPR.)

 - Mouth to Mouth: The rescuer makes a seal between his or her mouth and the person’s mouth.
 The rescuer blows air into the person.

-- Giving Oxygen: The amount of oxygen available in mouth-to-mouth resuscitation is about 16%.
-If a pocket mask is utilized with a constant flow of additional oxygen, this increases to about 40% oxygen.
+- Giving Oxygen: The amount of oxygen delivered to a victim during mouth-to-mouth resuscitation is about 16% (compared to 21% in normal fresh air).
+If a pocket mask is utilized, oxygen feeds can be fitted to the mask without removing it from the diver.
+This saves time that, of course, is essential.
+When using a constant flow system for addition of oxygen, this increases to about 40% oxygen.
 If a mechanical respirator is used with an oxygen supply, this rises to 99% oxygen.
 This is the most common method.
 The greater the oxygen concentration, the more efficient the gas exchange will be in the lungs.